 - A custom message that also sends a pre-configured message and includes your GPS coordinates.

 No, you can’t send lengthy messages to friends and family.
 Nor can you let your social media followers directly follow your every step.
 If you want those functions, you’re going to have to pay a lot more money.

 Standard Ni-Cad AAA batteries are relatively cheap and have a pretty long life.
-If you’re travelling in the extreme cold, you’ll need to buy lithium, or carry a large supply of rechargeable cells.
-Regardless of your choice, AAA batteries have worked well – I’ve managed a maximum 140 hours of tracking.
+If you’re traveling in the extreme cold, you’ll need to buy lithium or carry a large supply of rechargeable cells.
+Regardless of your choice, AAA batteries have worked well – I’ve managed a maximum of 140 hours of tracking.

 Like the InReach range of handheld GPS devices, you need to buy a plan.
 The most basic option costs $11.95/£11.95 per month.
 There’s also a $19.95/£19.95 activation fee.
 Garmin’s InReach plans are more complex and expensive (we’ll cover them in the next section).

 The InReach family of devices has been growing over the past few years.
 Originally manufactured by Dulorme, the company was bought out by Garmin in February 2016.
 I owned the original Explorer + and now own the Garmin-built version.
 Both make an great alternative to some of the best hiking GPS devices you can buy.